heathhenley/AOC/README.md

 brick there.
 This actually worked - though it seems heavy.
 In my struggle to debug, I switched to just keeping a map of x, y, z where z is the highest z at that x, y.
 This uses less memory so and it's running fast enough I think.

+Finally got part 2 done, had a lot of issues counting the bricks that were depending on the brick I was removing - it turned out to be wayyy easier to just use a set in the graph instead of a list, switching that simplified the logic enough for my smooth brain to handle it lol.
+Before that I was using a count to compare the child's parents to the list of nodes already removed.